-Aluminum — and aluminum extrusion — is playing a major role in lessening the impact of growth and industrial development on our environment:
+The aluminum extrusion industry is playing an important role in lessening negative impacts of growth and industrial development on our environment:

-- By delivering in-use benefits via reduced environmental impact of products in which extrusion is utilized
+- By delivering in-use benefits reducing the environmental impact of the products in which extrusions are utilized

 Did You Know?

 - As an elemental metal, Aluminum is unique in that it can be recycled over and over without any degradation in physical properties